 Here’s the secret to great business presentations: Stop giving speeches.
 No, really.
 Speeches make you nervous and they bore your audience.
 Discover what to do instead in this guest blog I wrote for the amazing Dan Ram.
-It was an honor to collaborate with him.
+It was an honor to collaborate with him on this message.

 In a Zoom meeting, you’re always on, even if you’re only a silent attendee.
 Unlike an in-person meeting, you can’t hide out in the back row.
 There’s a loss of anonymity.
 Everyone is in the front row and it feels like everyone is watching you.